 Credit cards can be incredibly valuable tools during tough times, but they can also be dangerous if you’re not careful with how you use them.
 While you may need to rethink your credit card strategy and shift how you use yours cards, there’s usually no need to cancel or stop using them altogether.
 Simple changes, like checking in with your bank to see what assistance they may be able to offer, or transferring an outstanding balance to a credit card offering a 0% intro APR period, may be all it takes to easily navigate through a difficult situation.

 Feeling panicked about your finances during a crisis is normal.
-If you’ve lost some of your income or fear you may lose your job, there are different steps you might want to follow.
+There are a number of steps you might want to pursue when it comes to your credit card when you’re in danger of losing your job.
 However, if you’re still on stable financial ground and are just wondering how to best manage your credit cards until brighter days appear, we have some tips.

 Talk to your bank

-From waiving late fees to lowering monthly payments, there are a number of options banks may be able to provide during times of crisis to help you stay financially afloat.
+From waiving late fees to lowering monthly payments, there are a number of options banks can provide during times of crisis to help you stay financially afloat.
 If you’re worried about your finances, talk to your bank.
 You never know what assistance they may be able to offer.

 If you’re simply wondering if your cards are still working as well for you as they were before, it’s still advisable to talk to your bank.
 There may be some new perks banks are offering which could benefit you.